Grill masters swear by wet aging when it comes to having the ultimate tender brisket.

 This step is why knowing the date your meat was processed is essential, as you are starting your countdown from the date of processing, not the date of purchase.

-After 60 days you risk spoilage of the meat, so always cook your beef before this time frame is up.
+After 60 days you risk spoilage of the meat, so always cook your beef before this period of time frame is up.

 Important Note: As the meat ages in the fridge, air bubbles will form inside the cryovac packaging as the proteins break down.
 These bubbles are a normal part of wet aging, so don’t let this alarm you.